- Low-pitched knocking, detonation, or thumping sounds are heard only at idle speed or slightly above.

 - 3. Damaged drive belt

-The rumbling sound may be caused by a body component or other part of the vehicle due to vibration from the running engine.
+A rumbling sound may be caused by a body component or another part of the vehicle due to vibration from the running engine.

 The drive belt may have properties that cannot be determined by visual inspection.
-Sometimes, to eliminate the symptom, it is enough to replace the drive belt.
+Sometimes replacing the drive belt is enough to eliminate the symptom.

-If, after replacing the drive belt and following all of the troubleshooting charts, the rumble is heard only with the drive belt installed, then a failed accessory drive component may be the cause.
-Changing the load on a component (Oh) accessory drive can help identify which component is causing the rumbling noise.
+If, after replacing the drive belt and following all of the troubleshooting chart, the rumbling noise is only heard with the drive belt installed, a failure of an accessory drive component may be the cause.
+Changing the load on the accessory drive component may help identify which component is causing the rumbling noise.

 Description of the test